GAM Esports

-GAM Esports is a professional League of Legends team competing in the Vietnam Championship Series (VCS), the highest level of competitive League of Legends in Vietnam.
+GAM Esports is a professional League of Legends team competing as a partnered team in the League of Legends Championship Pacific (LCP), the highest level of competitive League of Legends in the Asia-Pacific region.
+During their time in the Vietnam Championship Series (VCS), GAM was the dominant team in Vietnam.
 The team first rose to international prominence in 2017, after their exceptional performance at that year's Mid-Season Invitational (MSI).

 History

 2014

 The team was founded in May 2014 after companies Tt Esports and Boba Net began a sponsorship with Team Miracle, which renamed to the Boba Marines five months later.
 During the 2014 VCS Summer Split, the team played as Tt Miracle Boba and finished the split in eight place with a 3–4 record.
 However, they were able to avoid relegation after the addition of former Saigon Jokers support and World Championship participant Junie.

 2015

 For the 2015 season, Archie, GoNy, and QTV rejoined their former teammates after leaving the Saigon Jokers, and the team renamed to the Boba Marines.
 The Marines failed to qualify for the spring split of the 2015 Garena Pro League (GPL), but did qualify for the summer split after finishing third in the 2015 VCS Spring Split.
 During the mid-season, the Marines replaced their mid laner Navy with Optimus from Saigon Fantastic Five.
 Despite showing improvement and winning the 2015 VCS Summer Split, the Marines were unable to win the 2015 GPL Summer Split.